For most people I know, I'm the absolute minority when it comes to topics related to "waiting".

 And, finally school.
 A few of you know me well enough to know that I'm in no rush to send my kids off.
 I've never done Mother's Day Out and really have no interest in it.
 As far as "time for me" goes, Jack and Lainey go to their classrooms while I'm in mine during Building Better Moms.
 Our kids are in bed early and I have a highly involved husband who takes over the minute he walks in from work on my stressful days and sends me to the movies on others.
 So, I haven't felt the urge to put them in a program.

-have to have the socialization.
+Oh, the criticism I receive!
+Most of my friends simply can't understand it and others insist they have to have the socialization.
 OK.
 Why?
 Neither of our little ones are running for Congress anytime soon.
 They both see more museums and go on more zoo trips than most Kindergartners I know.
 We're constantly around other children.
 While I see that a consistent, formal classroom setting could benefit them say......at their Christmas program mentioned in a previous post......besides that, I simply can't find the urgency if I'm happy providing equally stimulating and educational opportunities to them.
 I see nothing wrong with Mother's Day Out.
 It's just not a fit for me.

 Perhaps it's a result of my working while Carter was a toddler and I'm making up for time "lost".
 While he thrived in daycare and preschool, I wasn't with him on a daily basis.
 Maybe it's because we're done having children and I'm not ready for them to grow up.
 Sending them to school makes them less of babies and more of children.